 Coeur d’Alene is called the “wonderland” and “the Lucerne of America” for a reason.
-Coeur d’Alene is a resort town set among the forests and lakes of northern Idaho.
-It’s hard to beat this idyllic locale for laid-back family vacations or romantic getaways.
+Coeur d’Alene is a resort town set among the forested mountains and lakes of northern Idaho.
+It’s hard to beat this idyllic locale for laid-back family vacations or quiet getaways.

-Apart from being a relaxing getaway for couples and families, there are a lot of other things to do in Coeur d’Alene, Idaho.
-It is a perfect place for year-round outdoor recreation and entertainment, with miles of scenic shoreline, a vibrant downtown shopping and dining district, and a rich history that includes logging, mining, and agriculture.
+Apart from being a relaxing getaway for couples and families, there are a lot of other things to do in Coeur d’Alene, ID.
+It is a perfect place for year-round outdoor adventures and entertainment, with miles of scenic shoreline, a vibrant downtown area shopping and dining district, and a rich history that includes logging, mining, and agriculture.
 Summer is generally a great time to explore new places, and what better place to do that than in Coeur d’Alene, Idaho?

-There are so many great attractions to check out in this wonderful town, and we’ve put together a list of the top ten things to do in Coeur d’Alene, Idaho.
-From the bustling downtown area to the stunning lakeside setting, there’s something for everyone in Coeur d’Alene.
+There are so many exciting attractions to check out in this fun place, and we’ve put together a list of the top ten things to do in Coeur d’Alene, Idaho.
+From the bustling downtown CDA area to the stunning lakeside setting, there’s something for everyone in Coeur d’Alene.

 The Clearwater National Forest surrounds it on three sides, and the lake itself provides waterfront activities for all ages.

 And if you are wondering what to do in Coeur d’Alene?
 You’ll love spending time at the Coeur d’Alene Lakefront.
-This 3,000-acre park offers stunning views of the lake and surrounding mountains, as well as plenty of activities to keep you busy.
+This 3,000-acre park offers stunning views of Lake Coeur d’Alene and surrounding mountains, as well as plenty of activities to keep you busy.
 The lakefront is a great place to spend a summer day with family and friends.

 Whether you’re skiing at nearby Schweitzer Mountain Resort or paddle boarding on Lake Coeur d’Alene, you’re sure to have a great time in Downtown Coeur d’Alene.
 The lakefront setting is also a major draw, and there’s always something new to see and do in this vibrant community.
 The heart of the city, downtown Coeur d’Alene, is home to an eclectic mix of businesses, restaurants, and cultural attractions.